-Is an FTS screen POSITIVE result accurate?
+Is an eFTS screen POSITIVE result accurate?

-FTS will identify most (about 80-90%) pregnancies where the baby has Down syndrome.
+eFTS will identify most (about 85-90%) pregnancies where the baby has Down syndrome.

-FTS does not perform as well when detecting trisomy 18, however it will identify most pregnancies with trisomy 18.
+eFTS does not perform as well when detecting trisomy 18, however it will identify most pregnancies with trisomy 18.

-While FTS is excellent at identifying most pregnancies where the baby has Down syndrome or trisomy 18, most screen positive results turn out to be false.
+While eFTS is excellent at identifying most pregnancies where the baby has Down syndrome or trisomy 18, most screen positive results turn out to be false.
 This is called a FALSE POSITIVE and is identified either by diagnostic testing or by the birth of a baby who does not have the condition.

-FTS does not screen for open neural tube defect.
+eFTS does not screen for open neural tube defects.

-FTS is not meant to screen for any other disorders.
+eFTS is not meant to screen for any other disorders.